RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

       - Each of the four justices in the majority reached the same outcome using different reasoning,
         - this makes finding a ratio, to be used as a precedent, difficult if not impossible.
   - Justices Gummow and Hayne in Re Wakim; Ex parte McNally (1999) 198 CLR 511, 570
-    - considered that the decision of an equally divided High Court ‘established no principle or precedent having authority in this court’.
+    - considered that the decision of an equally divided High Court 'established no principle or precedent having authority in this court'.
 - How are precedents avoided or distinguished?
   - most common method of avoiding a precedent
     - distinguishing a case on fact.
   - Lawyers ethically must bring up all cases involved, even if they do not completely support your position
     - Full disclosure
 - Judicial approaches to precedent
-  - Judges shouldn’t but do make law
+  - Judges shouldn't but do make law
   - Do you follow law as written or make reasonable adjustments
   - Declaratory theory
     - Judges declare how law is, not how it should be
-    - “Applying the law” when actually making law
+    - "Applying the law" when actually making law
   - Legal correctness
     - Law can be explained in a series of rules.
     - Always one correct answer